Awesome hiking trail, mostly over open granite, with some more difficult sections.

 Local Trail Association

-More Stats for Centennial Trail, Bear L to Emer Exit mountain bike trail
+More Stats for Centennial Trail, Bear L to Emer Exit bike trail

 Altitude change123 ft